Existence of weak solutions for nonlinear drift-diffusion equations with measure data: Introduction

 \subsection{Main results}

-Before presenting our main existence results, we first introduce the notion of weak solutions for \eqref{PME} and classes of the vector field $V$.
-The existence results of weak solutions are then classified based on the nonlinear structure and the drift terms.
+Before stating our main existence results, we introduce the notion of weak solutions to \eqref{PME} and the classes of vector fields $V$ used in the construction.
+We then classify the existence results according to the diffusion regime and the assumptions on the drift.